kvarak/dnd/docs/_Rules/skills.md

     Skill at making and repairing jewelry, engraving, stonesetting, precision tools and other metal forms requiring a fine and meticulous mastery.
     <details>
       <summary>Jewelcrafter</summary>
-      You are skilled with the creation and repair of jewelry, and have Expertise on such checks.
+      You are skilled with the creation and repair of jewelry, and have <b>Expertise</b> on such checks.
     </details>
     <details>
       <summary>Metal Art</summary>
       Decoration and artistic expression when producing metal items, to create objects of fine distinction with a legitimate tradable value.
 Wearing beautiful jewelry, armor or weapons can offer a sense of respect and appreciation, even from those unaware of its value.
-Gifting such an item might give Expertise on Charisma checks, provided the recipient cares about such things and the item value is appropriate.
-When creating a metal art object, i.e. one that has a market value of at least 5 times the listed price, you can select one of the following benefits. reduce the cost of raw materials by 50%, your daily progress is x5 for this item or gain Expertise on checks to create the item.
+Gifting such an item might give <b>Expertise</b> on Charisma checks, provided the recipient cares about such things and the item value is appropriate.
+When creating a metal art object, i.e. one that has a market value of at least 5 times the listed price, you can select one of the following benefits. reduce the cost of raw materials by 50%, your daily progress is x5 for this item or gain <b>Expertise</b> on checks to create the item.
     </details>
   </details>